 - 1 Choose the Settings→Emulator Config→Memory Map...
-(ALT, S, E, M) command. - 2 Specify the starting address in the Start text box. - 3 Specify the end address in the End text box. - 4 If necessary, select the function code from the Func Code drop-down list. - 5 Select the memory type in the Type option box. - 6 If you are using the HP 64782 Emulator, you can choose to interlock emulation memory to target system cycle termination signals so that bus cycles in emulation memory will only be terminated by /DSACK signals returned from the target system.
-Otherwise, emulation memory accesses will be terminated by emulator-generated /DSACK signals.
-You can also specify that emulation memory act as 8-bit wide memory instead of 16-bit memory (the default size of emulation memory).
+(ALT, S, E, M) command. - 2 Specify the starting address in the Start text box. - 3 Specify the end address in the End text box. - 4 If necessary, select the function code from the Func Code drop-down list. - 5 Select the memory type in the Type option box. - 6 If you are mapping a range of emulation memory, select the appropriate /DSACK Attributes option. - 7 Choose the Apply button. - 8 Repeat steps 2 through 7 for each range to be mapped. - 9 Choose the Close button to exit the Memory Map dialog box.